 Blocking UV rays

 The power of the sun should never be underestimated and unprotected eyes are just as susceptible to harm as unprotected skin.
-Sunburn is the usual tell-tale sign of a little careless fun in the sun and it serves as a good, if not painful, reminder to pack the suncream for next time.
-That being said, there aren’t always such warning signs for eye care.
+Sunburn is the usual tell-tale sign of a little careless fun in the sun and it serves as a good, if not painful, a reminder to pack the suncream for next time.
+That being said, there aren’t always such warning signs for eyecare.

 UV rays will inflict serious harm on naked eyes which can lead to macular degeneration, corneal sunburn, and cataracts in later life.
 These dangerous conditions can all be avoided simply by remembering to pack some shades.
 If your child wears prescription glasses then it is even more important that they use prescription sunglasses to protect their vision.
 These will guarantee complete and tailored protection, something that a lot of cheap off-the-shelf shades are unable to do.